srikat/genesis-sample-task-runner/README.md

 - Auto prefixing
 - Compiling Sass partials into style.css
-- Minifying unminified .js files and style.css into style.min.css
+- Minifying unminified .js files and style.css
-- Automatic browser reloading using BrowserSync
+- Automatic CSS injection and browser reloading for PHP & JS changes using BrowserSync
+- CSS optimization
+- Packing same CSS media query rules into one
+- Generating pixel fallbacks for rem units
+- Generating source maps so browser inspector (like Chrome DevTools) shows the partial .scss file(s) from where CSS rules are originating from

 ## How to use